Xetibo/ReSet-Doc/sections/result/plugin_system.typ

     )<plugin_loading_config>],
 )

-The loading of the plugins themselves is handled by the ReSet library that offers this for both the daemon and the user interface.
+The loading of the plugins themselves is handled by the ReSet library which offers this for both the daemon and the user interface.
 It also covers the potential duplication of memory when loading the plugin twice.
 In other words, the library will only load the plugin into memory once as defined in TODO.
-The only differing part is the fetching of functions from a plugin, which will be different depending on the daemon or the user interface.
+The only difference is the fetching of functions from a plugin, which will be different depending on the daemon or the user interface.

-This loading will also be done in a lazy fashion.
-This means that the plugins files will only be loaded when either the daemon or the user interface explicitly call the plugin.
+This loading will also be done lazily.
+This means that the plugin files will only be loaded when either the daemon or the user interface explicitly call the plugin.

-In @plugin_lib_structures, the structures for loading plugins is visualized.
+In @plugin_lib_structures, the structures for loading plugins are visualized.

 #let code = "
 pub static LIBS_LOADED: AtomicBool = AtomicBool::new(false);